Iridium-catalyzed allylic alkylations

 Silyl enol ethers can also be employed as nucleophiles in the presence of zinc fluoride and cesium fluoride (Eq.
 8).
 The combination of fluoride salts suppresses allylation of the product; interestingly, cesium fluoride alone encourages diallylation.
 Fluoride is also used as a base for C–H activation of the phosphoramidite ligand in this context.(8)

 The scope of nonstabilized nucleophiles includes enamines, alkenes, (hetero)aromatic compounds, organozinc reagents, and allylsilanes as well.
 In some cases, careful choice of the electrophile and/or ligand is needed to ensure efficient reactivity and high selectivity.

 The products of enantioselective allylic substitution reactions often have high synthetic utility.
-For example, the alkene group may be modified using olefin metathesis or Heck cross-coupling.
+For example, the vinyl group may be modified using olefin metathesis or Heck cross-coupling.
 Enantioselective Ir-catalyzed allylic substitution was used to set the configuration of the lone stereocenter in (–)-preclamol, a drug candidate for the treatment of schizophrenia, with remarkably high enantioselectivity (Eq.
 9).(9)

-A cascade cyclization displaying excellent stereoselectivity was employed to form the bicyclic core of asperolide C, starting from a substrate containing allylic alcohol and allylic silane groups (Eq.
+A cascade cyclization displaying excellent stereoselectivity was employed to form the bicyclic core of asperolide C, starting from a substrate containing allylic alcohol and allylic silane moieties (Eq.
 10).
 This reaction is potentially applicable to the synthesis of other terpene natural products as well.(10)

 Comparison to Other Methods